By Dr. Mark Wiley

 MEASURABLE.
 Having measurable goals and a reliable metrics system are essential for achieving wellness goals.
 After all, without measuring progress how will you know whether you have reached your goal or made mini-stops along the way?
 There are two parts to this component: the measured goal and the criteria for measuring it.

 Let’s say your goal is to lose 20 pounds in six months.
 Standing on a scale once per week offers the metric.
 Making a chart of progress at the end of each month and measuring that against your hoped-for mini-monthly goals gives you the criteria for measurement.
 Other scales are also available, such as 1-10 subjective scales for things like pain, hour scales for time (important for endurance measurements), blood pressure readings and so on.
+If you need relief, then you have to check out this Pain Control Clinic in QC Kinetix (Greensboro)

 Create a list of what you want to measure and then decide how it can be measured.
 How much weight do you want to lose?
 How many miles do you want to run?
 How much weight do you want to lift?
 How much of a decrease in pain do you want to feel each week or each month?
 Being specific about these measurements helps you decide what is attainable.